Student Behaviour and Conduct

 Accountability

 The Superintendent of Schools will be responsible for implementing this policy through appropriate regulations and communication with Division stakeholders, including staff, students and parents/guardians.
 Furthermore, the Superintendent will provide the Board with information on implementation of the policy through the annual results review process and in the Alberta Education Results Report.
-This policy will be made publicly available, provided to all staff, students and parents/guardians, and will be reviewed annually.

 - Be made publicly available.